Posts Tagged: email

 Better support for “shared” email addresses

-One of the great features of our software is that it can allow visitors to your website to check room availability.
+One of the features of our software is that it can allow visitors to your website to check room availability.
 They can then make an online booking (or booking request) for use of your facilities.

 As this can be done without requiring a login or a user account.
 When making a “public” booking/request, the person simply needs to enter their details.
 This will typically include their name and contact email address.